ptsondev/bak3053058/wp-content/plugins/popup-builder/readme.txt

 *   Targeting popup -  this option allows you to show a popup depending on user's location.
 This kind of popup is useful if your product or service is created for a specific region.

 *   Show popup for logged in users or vice versa - you can make the popup appear only for the users who are logged in.
 Or you can make the it visible only for the users who aren't logged in.

+*   Show popup after X pages - this option will help you to show a popup when the visitor visits your specified amount of pages.

 *   Schedule popup - you can schedule the period (in days) when you want the popup to be shown.
 The users will see the popup during the period of the time you set.
 (Ex.
 April 13- May 9)